cap-js/docs/java/cqn-services/persistence-services.md

 #### Configure the DDL generation

-Advise the CDS Compiler to generate _tables without associations_, as associations on HANA are not used by CAP Java:
+Advise the CDS Compiler to generate _tables without associations_, as associations on SAP HANA are not used by CAP Java:

 ::: code-group
 ```json [.cdsrc.json]